kartFr/Auto-Animation-Reuploader/README.md

 Roblox animation reuploader using Roblox plugins and python

-not coded very well pray when you use it also some animations just fail to upload idk why
+coded in one day and not coded very well so don't expect much pray when you use it also some animations just fail to upload idk why

 made by [kartFr(me)](https://www.youtube.com/channel/UCj0gxlFS3Av3Fweou2BhEdw)